-Performance monitoring is all about identifying a wide range of methods and choose the right method in the right time.
-Sometimes it is very important to monitor performance against the set objectives.
+Performance monitoring is all about identifying a broad range of methods and choose the right method at the right time.
+Sometimes it is crucial to monitor performance against the set objectives.
 Managing poor performance at different corporations is becoming a growing concern every day.

 Employers are increasingly becoming less tolerant towards under performers.
-Performance Monitoring can be achieved by observing the behaviour of employees and getting the feedback from other team members.
+Performance Monitoring can be achieved by observing the behavior of employees and getting the feedback from other team members.

 It can also be something that employee does not have access to proper resources like tools, skills, training and managers support.

 Since employee performance also affects organizational performance, it is very necessary to fix the problem at the early stages.
 The performance of an employee mainly depends on employee’s skill set and motivation.
 So it is very necessary to improve the skillset by training and motivation by giving good encouragement.